robamu/robamu.github.io/content/post/rust-ecosystem.md

 ![Reading a temperature sensor in Rust ](/img/rust-ecosystem/temp-sensor.png "Reading a temperature sensor in Rust")

-I also want to write a bit about the development workflow I am using.
+I would also like to write a bit about the development workflow I am using.
 It is possible doing debugging using a graphical user interface which is important for any application which is more complex in my opinion.
 I am using VS code for this and I'm really happy with the development workflow.
 All that is required is the `Cortex-Debug` plugin.